open-manuscript-initiative/omf/docs/vision.md

 ---
 sidebar_position: 1
 title: Vision
-description: The long-term vision of the Open Manuscript Initiative.
+description: The vision and philosophy behind the Open Manuscript Initiative.
 ---

 # Vision

-## Open Standards for Sustainable Scholarly Publishing
+## Rethinking Scholarly Writing

-The **Open Manuscript Initiative (OMI)** is an open-source project dedicated to creating a modern, portable, and vendor-independent manuscript standard for scholarly publishing.

-Our goal is simple:

-> **Write naturally.
-Structure once.
-Submit anywhere.**

-Researchers, editors, publishers, and software developers should not be locked into proprietary workflows or platform-specific formats.
-Scientific manuscripts should be portable, interoperable, and future-proof.

-OMI aims to provide an open ecosystem that enables manuscripts to move seamlessly between journals, repositories, publishing platforms, and archival systems without repeated conversion or information loss.
+For decades, scholarly manuscripts have been created using word processors originally designed for office documents.

+These applications ask authors to make typographic decisions rather than scholarly ones.

+Questions such as:

+- Should this text be bold?
+- Which font size should be used?
+- How much spacing should follow a heading?
+- Should this paragraph be indented?

+have little to do with scientific communication.

+Researchers are experts in their disciplines—not in typography, layout, or publishing workflows.

+Yet today's publishing ecosystem still expects authors to perform tasks that properly belong to editors, designers, and publishing platforms.

+The result is familiar to every journal editor:

+- inconsistent formatting,
+- hidden formatting artifacts,
+- incompatible templates,
+- time-consuming cleanup,
+- repeated conversions,
+- and unnecessary information loss.

 ---

-# Our Principles

-## The standard will always remain open.
+## Meaning Before Appearance

-The Open Manuscript Format (OMF) is, and will remain, an open standard.
+The Open Manuscript Initiative proposes a different philosophy.

-The specification, schemas, reference implementations, documentation, and core tools will always be freely available under open-source licenses.

-Anyone will be free to:
+Authors should describe **what** a piece of content is—not **how** it should look.

+A manuscript is not a collection of fonts and formatting.

+It is a structured collection of scholarly concepts.

+Examples include:

+- Title
+- Author
+- Affiliation
+- Abstract
+- Keywords
+- Section
+- Quotation
+- Figure
+- Table
-- implement the standard
+- Citation
-- build compatible software
+- Reference
-- create converters
+- Acknowledgement
-- develop plugins
+- Funding Statement
-- integrate OMF into existing publishing workflows

-No organization will ever need permission or a commercial license to use the standard.
+- Data Availability Statement

+These elements define the meaning of a scholarly work.

+Their visual appearance should be generated automatically by the publishing platform—not manually created by the author.

 ---

+## Functional Writing

+OMI introduces a **functional manuscript model**.

+Instead of formatting text, authors assign meaning.

+Instead of choosing fonts, they identify document elements.

+Instead of creating layout, they create knowledge.

+The manuscript becomes a semantic document rather than a formatted page.

+By separating meaning from presentation, a single manuscript can be published in multiple formats without rewriting or manual reformatting.

+---

+## Write Once.
+Publish Everywhere.

+One OMF manuscript can generate:

+- HTML
+- PDF
+- EPUB
+- JATS XML
+- Crossref XML
+- DataCite XML
+- repository packages
+- and future publishing formats

+without changing the original source document.

+Presentation becomes an output.

+Meaning remains the source.

+---

-## Open ecosystem, sustainable project.
+## Open by Design

+The Open Manuscript Format (OMF) is, and will always remain, an open standard.

+Its specification, schemas, documentation, reference implementations, and core tools will always be freely available under open-source licenses.

+Anyone may:

+- implement the standard,
+- build compatible software,
+- create converters,
+- develop plugins,
+- integrate OMF into existing publishing workflows.

+No permission or commercial license will ever be required to use the standard.

+---

+## Sustainable Through Services

-Open standards require long-term maintenance.
+Open standards require continuous maintenance.

-Rather than charging for access to the specification itself, the Open Manuscript Initiative intends to sustain development through optional professional services.
+To ensure the long-term sustainability of the project, the Open Manuscript Initiative will offer optional professional services.

-Possible services may include:
+These may include:

 - cloud-based validation
+- workflow automation
-- manuscript conversion
+- AI-assisted manuscript quality checks
 - DOI and ORCID integration
-- publishing workflow automation
+- publishing services
-- AI-assisted manuscript checking
 - repository and archival services
-- enterprise deployment and support
+- enterprise support
 - managed hosting

-These services will always remain optional.
+These services extend the ecosystem.

-The standard itself will never become proprietary.
+They never restrict access to the standard itself.

 ---

-# A Complete Publishing Ecosystem
+## Beyond a File Format

-The Open Manuscript Initiative is more than a file format.
+The Open Manuscript Initiative is not simply another document format.

-It is intended to become a complete ecosystem for modern scholarly publishing.
+It is a complete ecosystem for scholarly publishing.

-The long-term vision includes:
+Its long-term vision includes:

-- Open Manuscript Format (OMF)
+- the Open Manuscript Format (OMF)
-- reference schemas
+- open schemas
 - validation tools
+- developer SDKs
+- publishing plugins
-- command-line utilities
+- conversion engines
 - APIs
-- publishing plugins
-- conversion tools
 - cloud services
-- developer SDKs
+- reference implementations
 - documentation
-- examples and templates
+- community-driven development

-Together these components provide an end-to-end publishing workflow that is open, transparent, and sustainable.
+Together these components create a publishing workflow that is portable, interoperable, transparent, and sustainable.

 ---

-# Community First
+## Community First

+Scientific communication belongs to the scholarly community.

-The Open Manuscript Initiative welcomes contributions from researchers, software developers, publishers, librarians, and open science communities worldwide.
+The Open Manuscript Initiative welcomes contributions from researchers, publishers, software developers, librarians, universities, and research institutions worldwide.

-Every improvement to the standard benefits the entire scholarly publishing ecosystem.

-We believe openness encourages innovation, collaboration, and long-term preservation of scientific knowledge.
+Open collaboration ensures that the standard evolves according to the needs of scholarship—not the limitations of proprietary software.

 ---

-# Our Long-Term Goal
+## Our Goal

-We envision a future where a manuscript is created once and published everywhere.
+We envision a future where researchers no longer think about formatting.

-A researcher should be able to prepare a manuscript using open tools and then publish it through any compatible platform without rewriting, restructuring, or converting the document multiple times.

-Whether the destination is OJS, OMP, OPS, institutional repositories, preprint servers, or future publishing platforms, the manuscript should remain portable, interoperable, and under the author's control.

-The Open Manuscript Initiative exists to make that future possible.
+They simply write.

+The manuscript understands its own structure.

+Publishing systems take responsibility for presentation.

+Knowledge becomes portable.

+Publishing becomes interoperable.

+Science becomes more open.

+> **Write naturally.
+> Structure once.
+> Publish everywhere.**